MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2117-aptca-types-should-only-extend-aptca-base-types.md

 A partially trusted type `X` can inherit from `T1`, which gives it access to inherited members declared in `T2`.
 Because `T2` does not have the APTCA attribute, its immediate derived type (`T1`) must satisfy an inheritance demand for full trust; `T1` has full trust and therefore satisfies this check.
 The security risk is because `X` does not participate in satisfying the inheritance demand that protects `T2` from untrusted subclassing.
 For this reason, types with the APTCA attribute must not extend types that do not have the attribute.

 Another security issue, and perhaps a more common one, is that the derived type (`T1`) can, through programmer error, expose protected members from the type that requires full trust (`T2`).
-When this occurs, untrusted callers gain access to information that should be available only to fully trusted types.
+When this exposure occurs, untrusted callers gain access to information that should be available only to fully trusted types.

 ## How to Fix Violations

 If the type reported by the violation is in an assembly that does not require the APTCA attribute, remove it.

 If the APTCA attribute is required, add an inheritance demand for full trust to the type.
-This protects against inheritance by untrusted types.
+The inheritance demand protects against inheritance by untrusted types.

 It is possible to fix a violation by adding the APTCA attribute to the assemblies of the base types reported by the violation.
 Do not do this without first conducting an intensive security review of all code in the assemblies and all code that depends on the assemblies.